Nottingham Vet School

 Nottingham Vet School Situational Judgement Test (SJT)

-SJTs assess your judgement in situations you will encounter while studying veterinary medicine.
+Situational Judgement Tests (SJTs) assess your judgement in situations you will encounter while studying veterinary medicine.
 It assesses key attributes identified as important for you as a veterinary student.
 The test will evaluate your interpersonal skills and ethical values rather than knowledge or clinical skills.
 You will complete a set of hypothetical but relevant scenario-based, multiple choice questions associated with the veterinary profession.
-This is needed for Nottingham vet school admissions.
 Your answers will be evaluated to build a picture of your situational judgement in that context.

 The SJT evaluates four attributes:

 A rating is used from a scale of 1 to 4 where you will be asked to either: